dakn2005/kijijipizza/README.md

 kijijipizza
 ===========

-This is a hotel delivery system, an SPA project implementing RESTful API on Express using Nodejs
+This is a hotel delivery system; a Nodejs SPA project implementing Angular RESTful API on Express

 <strong>Requirements</strong>
 - download & install node js